Cornelis van Dalem: General

-Only a few works by Cornelis van Dalem are known.
-The majority of these are landscapes.
+Only a few works by Cornelis van Dalem are known, most of them landscapes.
 His oeuvre also includes a few genres scenes and possibly an architectural painting of a church interior.
 He is considered one of the possible candidates for the authorship of the series of landscape drawings attributed to the Master of the Small Landscapes.
-The importance of van Dalem lies in the fact that he introduced into landscape painting new themes (such as the origin of civilization), which he derived from his humanistic education, and his innovative way of representing his themes.
+Van Dalem's notability lies in the fact that he introduced new themes into landscape painting (such as the origin of civilization), which he derived from his humanistic education, and his innovative way of representing his themes.

 Van Dalem is known to have collaborated regularly with his fellow artists who painted the staffage in his landscapes or architectural paintings.
 His most regular collaborator was Jan van Wechelen with whom at least three collaborations are suspected.
-He further worked with Gillis Mostaert (who may have painted the staffage in the Landscape with Farmhouse, Alte Pinakothek). as well as with Joachim Beuckelaer.
+He further worked with Gillis Mostaert (who may have painted the staffage in the Landscape with Farmhouse, Alte Pinakothek), as well as with Joachim Beuckelaer.